 It took an hour to get that fire under control but worse was yet to come.
 Just as Walter and his exhausted helpers had extinguished the last sparks, there was an ominous roar.
 An oil bomb had fallen in an adjoining yard, setting fire to a pile of timber and the outbuilding right next to the works Walter was protecting.

-Two jets were directed from opposite sides of the blaze but were inadequate.
-It was necessary to direct a jet down onto the roof of the outbuilding if the works was to be saved.
+Workers directed two jets from opposite sides of the blaze, but they proved inadequate.
+To save the works, they needed to direct a jet onto the roof of the outbuilding.
 So Walter clambered up onto the first flat roof of the works and, with his hose running up the side of the wall, he stood for seven long hours fighting the flames while high explosives fell all around him.
 For the first hour of this ordeal, he and William Greene worked alone as assistance could not be spared, but the works were saved.

-For that memorable exploit, Walter was awarded an OBE.
+For his memorable exploit, Walter received an OBE.
 Not only was he a hero that night, he held a firm place in the regard of his fellow workers and his employers for whom he had worked for 42 years.
 That regard had been won by his unfailing cheerfulness, integrity and devotion to duty.

 Walter’s main job in the McGeoch factory was making brass lamp fitting.
 He made them for the old‘multi-masted ‘Windjammers’, more modern cruise liners, hotels and cinemas.
 He also made special standard fittings for Sandringham House in Norfolk.